Top Gig Economy Platforms to Find Freelance Work

 Not everyone wants to become a driver.
-Maybe you don’t have the time or the patience to put up with rowdy riders.
+Maybe you don’t have the time or the patience to put up with rowdy passengers.
 This is where Turo comes in.
-It’s a platform that enables you to rent out your vehicle to a traveler and just watch the dough roll in.
+It’s a platform that enables you to rent out your vehicle to a traveler and just watch the cash roll in.

 The company screens and vets travelers before they are accepted on the platform ensuring the safety of your vehicle.

-Here’s an excellent guide on how Turo works.
+Here’s an excellent in-depth look on how Turo works.

-You’ve had something delivered at one point in your life.
+You’ve had something delivered to your home or office at one point in your life.
 Whether a package or just Chinese takeout.
 Yummy!
 With Postmates you get to deliver stuff.
-It can be anything from groceries to shopping and the best part, you can use any mode of transport to make the delivery.
+It can be anything from groceries to shopping.
+The best part is that you can use any mode of transport to make the delivery.
 Yes, cars, bikes, scooters and even trucks are allowed…as long as you make the delivery on time.

 Check out this excellent primer on everything you need to know about becoming a postmate.

 Instacart is an on-demand delivery platform that connects deliverers with customers who want groceries delivered to their homes.
-Yes, you get to shop and deliver groceries to people’s homes and make a profit.
+You get to shop and deliver groceries to people’s homes and make some extra cash.

 Let’s face it, most of us hate grocery shopping.
 I do.
 It’s tedious and time consuming yet absolutely necessary.
 Instacart makes it a breeze, here’s how it works.